 The training set is used for computing the gradient and updating the network weights and biases.
 The validation set is used for monitoring.
 The error on the validation set is monitored during the training process.
 The validation error normally decreases during the initial phase of training, as does the training set error.
 However, when the network begins to over-fit the data, the error on the validation set typically begins to rise.
 When the validation error increases for a specified number of iterations, or beyond a predefined threshold -Alpha, the training is stopped.
-Early stopping is effectively limiting the used weights in the network and thus imposes regularization.
-This procedure is illustrated in Fig. 3
+Early stopping is Proceedings of the World Congress on Engineering and Computer Science 2014 Vol II WCECS 2014, 22-24 October, 2014, San Francisco, USA effectively limiting the used weights in the network and thus imposes regularization.